NavBernal/CCNA/Day 29 - First Hop Redundancy Protocols.md

 - Basic HSRP configurations
 ### First Hop Redundancy Protocols
 - A FHRP is a computer networking protocol which is designed to protect the default gateway used on a subnetwork by allowing two or more routers to provide backup for that address
-- In the event of failure of an active router, the backup router will take over the address. usually within a few seconds
+- In the event of failure of an active router, the backup router will take over the address (usually) within a few seconds
 - A **virtual IP** is configured on the two routers, and a **virtual MAC** is generated for the virtual IP
 	- Each FHRP uses a different format for the virtual MAC
 - End hosts in the network are configured to use the virtual IP as their default gateway
 - The active router replies to ARP requests using the virtual MAC address, so traffic destined for other networks will be sent to it
 - If the active router fails, the standby becomes the next active router
 - The new active router will send **gratuitous ARP** messages so that switches will update their MAC address tables
-	- **Gratuitous ARP**: ARP replies sent wihout being requested (no ARP request message was received)
+	- **Gratuitous ARP**: ARP replies sent without being requested (no ARP request message was received)
-	- The frames are broadcast to FFFF.FFFF.FFFF (normal ARIP replies are unicast)
+	- The frames are broadcast to FFFF.FFFF.FFFF (normal ARP replies are unicast)
 - Once this process is done, the new active router should now function as the default gateway
 - FHRPs are **non-preemptive**
 	- The current active router will not automatically give up its role, even if the former active router returns